Switching your business current account to us is easy.

-If your existing bank* is not a participant of the Current Account Switch Service (CASS), then you have the option to Switch Manually with no cost by giving us your Old / New Account details so we can contact your existing bank*
+If your existing bank* is not a participant of the Current Account Switch Service, then you have the option to Switch Manually with no cost by giving us your Old / New Account details so we can contact your existing bank*

 (Note - The Current Account Switch Service Guarantee does not apply to the manual process.
-If you’re not sure whether your current bank or building society is part of CASS, ask us when you start your switch)
+If you’re not sure whether your current bank or building society participates in the Current Account Switch Service.
+Ask us when you start your switch)

 If you are switching your current account to us, simply call into any of our branches to initiate the request.
 We will request you to confirm that your direct debit and standing order details are correct, once these are provided by you or your Old Bank*.